EvitcaStudio/Collector/README.md

 # Collector
-This plugin gives you an easy and beneficial way to reuse instances inside of the [Vylocity](https://vylocity.com) game engine, as well as slow down the garbage collector.
+This plugin gives you an easy and beneficial way to reuse instances inside of the [Vylocity Game Engine](https://vylocity.com), as well as slow down the garbage collector.

 ## Installation